What Happens if I Get Caught Driving Without Car Insurance in California?

 When you are driving without insurance, California DMV can impose a suspension of your auto registration if:

 - The DMV of CA is notified of the cancellation of your insurance and you do not replace it within 45 days.

 - Your auto insurance information is not provided to DMV within 30 days of initial registration or transfer of ownership.

 - You registered your car with false evidence of insurance.

 The DMV will send you a notice if your record has been suspended because you do not have auto insurance.
-However, you can re-register your car with the insurance test at a cost of $14 and request your reinstatement to the DMV:
+However, you can re-register your car with the insurance for a minimal cost and request your reinstatement to the DMV.

 DMV, PO Box 997405, Sacramento, CA 95899

 When you have been involved in a car accident and one or more of the drivers is uninsured, hire a lawyer experienced in these types of accidents to help you start a claim.
 With more than 50 years of combined experience, Avrek has recovered more than $1 Billion in compensation for injury victims in over 25,000 cases.
 We’re here to help you get the compensation you deserve – view our locations, or contact us for a free consultation to learn more!